 The New Zealand Registered Architects Board (NZRAB) is a statutory board tasked with registering, monitoring and, if need be, disciplining architects.

 This is done to protect the public and, by that, the reputation of the architectural profession.
-The government has an overarching view of the need in specific situations for some occupations to be regulated, as expressed here, and has determined that this includes architects.
+The government has an overarching view of the need in specific situations for some occupations to be regulated, and has determined that this includes architects.

 Protection of Title

 The NZRAB gains its authority from the Registered Architects Act 2005, its stated purpose being “to protect the title of Registered Architect”.
-The Act says that persons who provide architectural services may only use the titles “Registered Architect” or “architect” if they are registered.
+Section 7 of the Act says persons who provide architectural services may only use the titles “Registered Architect” or “architect” if they are registered.
 Other persons may design buildings, but they may not call themselves “Registered Architects” or “architects”.
-Architects bring to their work a broad vision of what the built environment can and should be, in addition to their technical expertise.

 To achieve its purpose, the NZRAB: